 US News 2019 Best Public Schools in USA Rank: 25th

 AP classes offered:

-Being a specialized high school, Stuyvesant provides students with a wide range of Advanced Placement (AP) courses.
-These courses focus on foreign languages, history, math, or science–giving students lots of different ways to earn college credit.
+Being one of the city’s specialized high schools, Stuyvesant provides the student body with a wide range of Advanced Placement (AP) courses.
+These courses focus on foreign languages, history, math, or science-giving students lots of different ways to earn college credit.